Teknomancer/sysprocalc/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/licenses/MIT)

 # sysprocalc
-sysprocalc (system programmer's calculator) is an interactive, command-line expression evaluator for Windows, macOS, Linux (or any platform with a Rust compiler and required dependencies).

-sysprocalc is the successor to my old C project [nopf](https://github.com/Teknomancer/nopf). sysprocalc is written from scratch using Rust.
+sysprocalc (system programmer's calculator) is an interactive, command-line expression evaluator for Windows, macOS, Linux. sysprocalc is written entirely in Rust and is the successor to my old C project [nopf](https://github.com/Teknomancer/nopf).

 > :warning: **Warning** This is my first Rust project and I'm still learning idiomatic Rust.
-Hence, inefficient code and non-typical patterns are to be expected.
+Inefficient or atypical Rust code is to be expected.

-Basic expression parsing and evaluation already works.
-There's also decent test coverage with GitHub continuous integration (build and testing) for Windows, Linux and macOS which helps greatly while modifying core code.
+Basic expression parsing and evaluation works.
+There's also decent test coverage using GitHub continuous integration for Windows, macOS and Linux.
+This helps identify regressions while modifying core functionality.

-Variables/constants and common x86-register descriptions aren't supported yet but will be implemented in the near future.
+Variables/constants and x86-register descriptions aren't supported yet but are planned to be implemented in the future.

 ### Executable and Library

 The project is split into a main executable `sysprocalc` and the core parser/evaluator library (`spceval`).
 While I don't have any plans of publishing the library as a crate, the library and executable are not tightly coupled.
-The library exists in its own workspace, making publishing it as a crate easier in the future.
+The library exists in its own workspace, to make it easy to publish as a crate in the future.

-There are no binary downloads available, so you'll have to build the sources for now.
+When the project reaches a mature state, binary downloads may be made available.
+Currently, to use sysprocalc, you will have to build it from source.

 ### Building from source